 Figure 8 plots MAOGs for the various economies.
 In most of the cases, the MAOGs are highly asymmetric, similar to the US results.
-Specifically, the output gaps for Australia, Japan, Hong Kong, Korea, Singapore, China, India, Malaysia, and Thailand have much larger negative fluctuations than positive ones.
+Specifically, the output gaps for Australia, Japan, Hong Kong, Korea, Singapore, China, India, Malaysia, and Thailand take on much larger negative values than positive ones.
 The exceptions are New Zealand, Indonesia, and the Philippines, all of which have more symmetric fluctuations of relatively small amplitude.
-The implication for these economies is that more of the fluctuations in real GDP are permanent, including during recessions.
+The implication for these economies is that more of the fluctuations in real GDP have permanent effects, including during recessions.